Bite to Fight (for a fair income)

 - a commitment to guide farmers in earning a living income

-- consistent education for children (instead of helping on the plantation)
+- consistent education for children (instead of working on the plantation to supplement their parents’ income)

 - sustainable agriculture, without deforestation